niuiic/modern-neovim-configuration/README.md

 ## Screenshot

-Failed to record gif on sway, and some features cannot be presented.
+Failed to record gif on sway, so some features cannot be presented.
 You can find more (not the complete) features in `lua/plugins.lua`.

 ### Full Screen